datasciencecampus/somalia_census_support_public_application/README.md

  ┗ 📜README.md

 ```

+## Data

+### Training data

+Follow the [wiki guide](https://github.com/datasciencecampus/somalia_unfpa_census_support/wiki/Using-QGIS-to-create-Training-Data) to create training data.
+Image rasters should be exported as `.geoTIF` and accompanying polygons and as `.geoJSON` files.

+Use the project naming structure:

+`training_data_<area>_<unique int>_<your initials>`

+>For validation data replace `training` with `validation`.

-## Uploading data to GCP
+### Uploading data to GCP

-Training data (polygon masks and image rasters) can only be uploaded to GCP by someone assigned to the project as a 'Data Ingestor'.
 All data should be run locally through the `pre-ingress notebook`, and any issues resolved, before uploading to the project's [GCP SharePoint folder](https://officenationalstatistics.sharepoint.com/sites/dscdsc/Pro/Forms/AllItems.aspx?newTargetListUrl=%2Fsites%2Fdscdsc%2FPro&viewpath=%2Fsites%2Fdscdsc%2FPro%2FForms%2FAllItems%2Easpx&id=%2Fsites%2Fdscdsc%2FPro%2F2%2E%20Squads%2FInternational%5FDevelopment%2FData%20Science%20Projects%2F2%2E%20Data%20Science%20Research%20Projects%2FSomalia%5FUNFPA%5Fcensus%5Fsupport%2FData%2FGCP%20ingress%20folder&viewid=0d0e2855%2Dec81%2D4dab%2D8eb3%2D8a0d07ae59fe).

-Ensure [this excel document has been updated](https://officenationalstatistics.sharepoint.com/:x:/r/sites/dscdsc/Pro/2.%20Squads/International_Development/Data%20Science%20Projects/2.%20Data%20Science%20Research%20Projects/Somalia_UNFPA_census_support/Data/GCP%20checklist.xlsx?d=w5547e56fcf0643b39cbee47411c8e886&csf=1&web=1&e=H5gNfg) after corresponding mask and img files have been run through the `pre-ingress notebook`.

-When data is ready to be ingested to GCP, the Data Ingestor will encrypt the files and upload to the egress folder.
-Once past security checks data is moved to the ingress folder (automatic).
-Data can be downloaded from the ingress folder by running the `download data from ingress` notebook.
-Note that this notebook will delete all files, including `.npy`,  in the `training data` or `validation_data` subfolders as we currently have no ability to overwrite/delete files.
+When data is ready to be ingested to GCP, the files can be drag and dropped into the [ingress bucket](https://console.cloud.google.com/storage/browser/somalia-census-support-ingress;tab=objects?forceOnBucketsSortingFiltering=true&project=somalia-census-support&prefix=&forceOnObjectsSortingFiltering=false):

+`somalia-census-support-ingress`

+Note the directory structure, which mirrors that of local GCP (shown above).

+### Moving data to local GCP storage

+To download files from the ingress bucket into the local GCP environment run the `download_from_bucket.py` script with the below line:

+`python download_from_bucket.py gs://somalia-census-support-ingress/training/ data/training/`

+This should be run from the terminal when in the base folder.
+To change the data type swap out `training` for `validation` in the line above.

 ## Things of note